Ahesta Bero

 Usually the accompanied couple is walked slowly under the sanction of the Qur'an, as the attending guests rise in honor of the holy book.
 This anthem is a very strong tradition in these marriage ceremonies.

-The song was originally a Kharabati song from Afghanistan.
+The song itself is believed to have originally been composed by the folk singer Abdul Rahim (Ustad) Sarban in the mid-20th century.

 Lyrics

 The following is a transliteration of the Dari version of the song.